YuCao16/starter-hugo-academic/content/project/Yelp Dataset/index.md

 summary: Analysis of who best represents the regular user, the elite or something else?

 tags:
-- Deep Learning
+- Data Mining
-- Classification Task
+- Other
 date: "2020-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).